tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/clb_instance.html.markdown

 The following arguments are supported:

-* `clb_name` - (Required) Name of the CLB to be queried.
-The name can only contain Chinese characters, English letters, numbers, underscore and hyphen '-'
+* `clb_name` - (Required) Name of the CLB.
+The name can only contain Chinese characters, English letters, numbers, underscore and hyphen '-'.
 * `network_type` - (Required, ForceNew) Type of CLB instance, and available values include 'OPEN' and 'INTERNAL'.
 * `project_id` - (Optional, ForceNew) ID of the project to which the instance belongs.
 * `security_groups` - (Optional) Security groups to which a CLB instance belongs.
 * `subnet_id` - (Optional, ForceNew) ID of the subnet within this VPC.
-The VIP of the intranet CLB instance will be generated from this subnet
+The VIP of the intranet CLB instance will be generated from this subnet.
 * `target_region_info_region` - (Optional) Region information of backend service are attached the CLB instance.
 * `target_region_info_vpc` - (Optional) Vpc Id information of backend service are attached the CLB instance.
-* `vpc_id` - (Optional, ForceNew) ID of the subnet within this VPC.
-The VIP of the intranet CLB instance will be generated from this subnet
+* `vpc_id` - (Optional, ForceNew) ID of the VPC.

 ## Import